Green-Conscious Copywriting

 There is regulatory guidance around ‘green’ claims and it differs per region.
 I refer to FTC's Green Guide and EU’s Green Claims Code as foundational sources.
 They offer core principles for making truthful and substantiated environmental claims in advertising and marketing materials.

-Although our intentions are good, we have to be extra cautious.
+Even with the best intentions, we need to be super careful!
 Not following these guidelines can mislead your customers with your claims, obviously Greenwashing.
-You may end up losing your customers when you break their trust.
-Or worse, losing your entire business and even paying penalties for lawsuits just like what happened to Truly Organics where they had to pay $1.9M for marketing as organic.
-You can read the case details on the FTC website.
+Ignoring these guidelines can lead to misleading your customers—hello, greenwashing!
+You could lose their trust, and even worse, your entire business.
+Just look at Truly Organics; they had to cough up $1.9M for marketing as organic!
+You can check out the details on the FTC website.

 Our goal is to effectively communicate sustainability without greenwashing.
 It means converting copywriting like these: